smourier/DirectN/README.md

  * Note 2: the functions.cs file has some issues. everything in the Generated folder is, well, automatically generated.
 If you have a specific problem with that, just create an issue
  * Note 3: the tool that builds the Generated folder is not open source.

- # .NET Core 3.1 - DirectD311 minimal sample.
+ # .NET Core 3.1 => .NET 5 - DirectD311 minimal sample.
  This sample has been ported from here: https://gist.github.com/d7samurai/261c69490cce0620d0bfc93003cd1052 which features a minimal DirectD311 "uncluttered direct3d 11 setup and rendering primer for newcomers to the api" sample.

- It's dependent on DirectN, .NET Core 3.1 Windows Forms and ... that's it.
+ It's dependent on DirectN, .NET Core 3.1 or .NET 5, Windows Forms and ... that's it.
 Here is the output (believe me, it rotates):

   ![Sample](/Assets/minimald3d11.png?raw=true)